 A shorter summary of marijuana is that it is a plant named Cannabis.
 The term “marijuana” is the unprocessed use of the entire Cannabis plant and its extracts.
 When people refer to “medical marijuana” they are referring to studies that have shown some medicinal benefits from marijuana strains.

 In other words, there is no difference between the use of medical marijuana and recreational marijuana, the whole unprocessed Cannabis plant is used in both instances.

-The FDA has approved the medicinal use of two compounds from the Cannabis plant.
+According to doctors like this St. Petersburg cannabis doctor, the FDA has approved the medicinal use of two compounds from the Cannabis plant.
 One helps with patients struggling with nausea, the other helps increase the appetite for patients who aren’t eating enough.

 How Does Marijuana Work?

 In referring to marijuana here, again I’m referring to the whole unprocessed cannabis plant, not watermelon cbd gummies which have been used for prescribed medicinal purposes.